Info-443-Spring-2023/project-1-Cinnamorollx/README.md

 First, run the following command:
 `npm install --save-dev jest --force`

-Next, run `Npm test` followed by typing `a` into the terminal and hitting enter to run the tests.
+Next, run `Npm test` followed by typing `a` into the terminal and hitting enter to run all of the tests.

+If you'd like to run each test file individually, hit ^C to exit out of the Watch Usage interface back onto the regular terminal, and run `Npm test footer` to see Footer.test.js *or* `Npm test profile` to see ProfileSelect.test.js *or* `Npm test cookbook` to see CookbookFilter.test.js.

-You can also run `npm run test:coverage` to see the generated coverage report.
+You can also run `npm run test:coverage` to see the generated coverage report, as shown below.

 # Our automated test coverage